In this tutorial, you'll learn how to create AI voiceover videos using ElevenLabs and Creatomate, all with just a single API request.

 When it's done, the URL will return the finished video:

-At its most basic level, that's all there is to it!
-Throughout this tutorial, I have provided a step-by-step walkthrough on how to create a voiceover video with subtitles using Creatomate and ElevenLabs.
-In order to keep things as simple as possible, we've generated a simple video with a few images and voiceovers.
+At its core, that's all there is to it.
+In this tutorial, we walked through how to create a voiceover video with animated subtitles using Creatomate and ElevenLabs.
+To keep things simple, we focused on generating a basic video with a few images and voiceovers.